The rPACI package

 averaging their likelihoods to estimate the probability of each state of

-references.
+and its references.

 Thus, the posterior probability estimation can be computed